linhx25/Quant_Marketing_Reading/most_recent.md

 - Varian-ModelSales-1980

 ### 20231101_hallucination
-- Secrets of RLHF in Large Language Models Part I- PPO
+- TruthfulQA- Measuring How Models Mimic Human Falsehoods
 - On the Creativity of Large Language Models
 - On Characterizations of Large Language Models and Creativity Evaluation
-- Is RLHF More Difficult than Standard RL
+- Llama 2- Open Foundation and Fine-Tuned Chat Models
 - Inspecting and Editing Knowledge Representations in Language Models
+- Art or Artifice Large Language Models and the False Promise of Creativity

 ### 20231024_exploration
 - where Consumers Diverge from Others- Identity Signaling and Product Domains
 - kahn-et-al-1986-measuring-variety-seeking-and-reinforcement-behaviors-using-panel-data
 - When to Trust Your Simulator- Dynamics-Aware Hybrid Offline-and-Online Reinforcement Learning
+- What Out-of-distribution Is and Is Not
 - The Effects of Diversity in Algorithmic Recommendations on Digital Content Consumption- A Field Experiment
 - Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning
 - Offline Reinforcement Learning- Tutorial, Review, and Perspectives on Open Problems